-This modern-day epistolary novel (think emails and texts as opposed to letters) follows the aforementioned girl gang through an all-hands-on-keyboard planning of a bridal shower, bachelorette, and New Year's Eve wedding—with all the drama, hilarity, and passive aggressive "K"s you'd expect.
+This modern-day epistolary novel (think emails and texts as opposed to letters) follows the aforementioned girl gang through all-hands-on-keyboard planning of a bridal shower, bachelorette party, and New Year's Eve wedding—with all the drama, hilarity, and passive-aggressive "K"'s you'd expect.

 What exactly is a "hey ladies!" email?
-This appropriated adjective describes the type of signature message that goes around in preparation of a significant event in the life of a female friend.
+Well, it's basically the type of signature message that goes around in preparation for a significant event in the life of a female friend.
 It's usually part exclamation of excitement, part request for pertinent information and/or money, and a full-on crash course in the nuanced communication methods of women.

-Below, Markowitz and Moss chat how to perfectly draft—and reply to—a bridesmaid email, the one other thing they wish they'd included in the book, and all their feelings about exclamation points!!!
+Below, Markowitz and Moss chat how to perfectly draft—and reply to—a bridesmaid email.
+The one other thing they wish they'd included in the book are all of their feelings about exclamation points!!!

 Brides: Hey, ladies!!!
 [Sorry.
 Had to.]
 Where did this book concept come from, and specifically the idea to include a wedding?